 The first phase of renovations targeted a marketplace that stood on the former demarcation line, Syria street.
 The men were in charge of refurbishing the shops while the women worked on designing and producing all the required branding material.
 This contributed to recovering over 354 shops that had been demolished by the war.
 Following the success of that initial endeavor, the youth took on the challenge of beautifying other spots such as the Muhajireen street where they managed to restore local authentic architecture.
 This allowed to enhance public spaces in key locations that once represented the separation of the two neighborhoods.
 Most recently, as part of MARCH’s goal to improve the dynamics between public institutions and local communities, the organization launched a partnership was launched with the Lebanese army.
 Youth from Beb El Tabbaneh and Jabal Mohsen worked hand in hand with the LAF to build a military training base for Tripoli’s 12th infantry brigade.

 The success of the Beb El Dahab lays in its adaptability and inclusivity.
 It has also managed to generate a sense of safety, security and stability.
 Through it, MARCH has enabled the youth to develop cross-communal ties and improve their self-perception.
 Beb El Dahab also allowed these young men and women to find constructive outlets and coping mechanisms to deal with their trauma and anger.
 From a technical standpoint, it has also developed their employability and improved their quality of life.
 However, the program’s greatest achievement was perhaps the pool of community leaders it produced.
-Profiles that were once engulfed by radical and sectarian dispositions have today become actors of change.
+Profiles that were once engulfed by sectarian dispositions have today become actors of change.

 MARCH decided to adapt the cyclical model of social impact that was develop through to fit Beirut’s marginalized communities.
 The city encapsulates multiculturalism- a trait that has not always played to its advantage.
 Much like Tripoli, sectarian tensions remain quite prominent in the capital and traces of the civil war still gravely affect its most marginalized communities.
 In spite of the Beirut’s different context, we managed to replicate the concept by bringing together vulnerable youth from Chiah, Madina El Riyadiya and Khandaq Al Ghamiq for a unique community service initiative.
 The primary aim was to help build bridges between youth from different backgrounds and encourage better dynamics while developing their capacities and giving them the opportunity at a better future.
 Hand in hand the group renovated two of the Civil Defense Department of Beirut’s facilities.
 Similarly to Beb El Dahab, the project helped build the participants’ capacities through vocational on-the-job training in addition to languages and mathematics classes.
 The young men and women acquired a new set of marketable skills such as plastering, plumbing, graphic design and tiling – giving them an opportunity at a better future.